 Montgomery County, under the auspices of the Intermediate Unit, offers a program titled Study and Math Strategies.
 Placement in these courses is limited and reserved for those students whose test scores and past performance indicates a need for additional academic support.
 Students whose academic history suggests that they will benefit from these services may be encouraged to register for the remedial program.
-9th grade students who enroll in this program do not take a World Language.
+9th grade students who enroll in this program will typically defer enrollment in a World Language to a later year.